modalitysystems/modalitysoftware-docs/twa/Capabilities.md

 TWA collects the types of devices users are using to sign into Microsoft Teams e.g. Web, Mobile, Windows, Mac

 Example Capabilities
-- Report on amound of mobile us over time
+- Report on amount of mobile us over time